-To benefit from GPU acceleration you will need a CUDA build of NAMD and a recent NVIDIA video card.
-CUDA builds will not function without a CUDA-capable GPU and a driver that supports CUDA 8.0.
+To benefit from GPU acceleration using NVIDIA GPU hardware you will need a CUDA build of NAMD and a recent NVIDIA video card.
+CUDA builds will not function without a CUDA-capable GPU and a driver that supports CUDA 9.1.
 If the installed driver is too old NAMD will exit on startup with the error "CUDA driver version is insufficient for CUDA runtime version."
+GPUs of compute capability < 5.0 are no longer supported and are ignored.
+GPUs with two or fewer SMs are ignored unless specifically requested with '+devices'.